wonarii/CART210-glossary/glossary.md

 [^usama19unsupervised_machine_learning]: Usama, Muhammad, Junaid Qadir, Aunn Raza, Hunain Arif, Kok-lim Alvin Yau, Yehia Elkhatib, Amir Hussain, and Ala Al-Fuqaha.
 2019.
 “Unsupervised Machine Learning for Networking: Techniques, Applications and Research Challenges.”
 IEEE Access 7: 65579–615. https://doi.org/10.1109/ACCESS.2019.2916648.

 ## User
+The term "user" originates from the Old French word "user," meaning to employ or make use of, and also from Vulgar Latin "usare," which denotes making use of or taking advantage of something.
+In addition, the term "user" in the context of computers was invented in 1967.[^etymolineUser] One of the earliest instances of its use in the context of computing can be traced back to the pioneering work at institutions like the Digital Equipment Computer Users' Society.[^StackExchangeWhyCalledUsers]

 A user has many definitions, but let’s focus on the concept of an end user within the technology field.
-An end user is a person who utilizes a product or service such as a computer, software and many more, without involvement in its production or sell.
-Therefore, they are often referred to as customer and operator[^TheStateOfTheArtInEndUser].
-End users typically have user accounts with usernames and passwords to authenticate themselves within a system.[^Chinel23Whatisuser]
+An end user is a person who utilizes a product or service such as a computer, [software](../main/glossary.md#software) and many more, without involvement in its production or sell.
+Therefore, they are often referred to as customers and operators.[^TheStateOfTheArtInEndUser] End users typically have user accounts with usernames and passwords to authenticate themselves within a system.[^Chinel23Whatisuser]

-The term "user" originates from the Old French word "user," meaning to employ or make use of, and also from Vulgar Latin "usare," which denotes making use of or taking advantage of something.
-The term "user" in the context of computers was invented in 1967. [^etymolineUser] One of the earliest instances of its use in the context of computing can be traced back to the pioneering work at institutions like the Digital Equipment Computer Users' Society.[^StackExchangeWhyCalledUsers]

 Understanding the needs of customers who utilize the product is important for developing the best product tailored for the intended users.
-In addition, gathering input from users through surveys, interviews, and testing can provide valuable feedback.
+Additionally, gathering input from users through surveys, interviews, and testing can provide valuable feedback.
 This feedback can help identify areas for improvement and enable the customization of the user experience to better meet the users’ needs.[^Indeed23WhatIsAnEndUser]

-Users interact with technology in various ways, including navigating interfaces, inputting commands, providing data, and receiving outputs.
-Therefore, user experience (UX) and User Interface (UI) play a crucial role in the success of a product or service.
-It is important to consider the end-user experience during the developing of the products and services.[^IntuitMailchimp24EndUser]
+Users play an important role in the context of new media as they interact with technology in various ways, including navigating interfaces, inputting commands, providing data, and receiving outputs.
+For example, touchscreen devices which are mostly use nowadays, offer operation flexibility, allowing users to navigate vertically or horizontally using one or more fingers or thumbs while accessing different applications.
+Distinguishing between tablets and smartphones is crucial due to variations in size, weight, and shape, necessitating different design considerations for ergonomic interface design.[^BröhlMertensZiefleUsersMobile] Therefore, user experience ([UX](../main/glossary.md#ux)) and user interface ([UI](../main/glossary.md#ui)) play a crucial role in the success of a product or service.[^IntuitMailchimp24EndUser]

-[^TheStateOfTheArtInEndUser]: Ko, Andrew J.; Abraham, Robin; Beckwith, Laura; Blackwell, Alan; Burnett, Margaret; Erwig, Martin; Scaffidi, Chris; Lawrance, Joseph; Lieberman, Henry; Myers, Brad; Rosson, Mary Beth; Rothermel, Gregg; Shaw, Mary; Wiedenbeck, Susan.
-2011.
-"The State of the Art in End-User Software Engineering": 1–44.
-ACM Computing Surveys. https://web.media.mit.edu/~lieber/Publications/End-User-Software-Engineering.pdf).
+[^TheStateOfTheArtInEndUser]: Ko, Andrew J., Abraham, Robin, Beckwith, Laura, Blackwell, Alan, Burnett, Margaret, Erwig, Martin, Scaffidi, Chris, Lawrance, Joseph; Lieberman, Henry; Myers, Brad; Rosson, Mary Beth; Rothermel, Gregg, Shaw, Mary, and Wiedenbeck, Susan.
+2010.
+"The State of the Art in End-User Software Engineering".
+ACM Computing Surveys, Vol. 43, Issue 3, Article No. 3, p.1-44. https://web.media.mit.edu/~lieber/Publications/End-User-Software-Engineering.pdf).

-[^Chinel23Whatisuser]: Chisel glossar.
-2023 “What Is User?
-Definition, Types and Role.” https://chisellabs.com/glossary/what-is-user/.
+[^Chinel23Whatisuser]: “What Is User?
+Definition, Types and Role.”
+Chisel Glossary.
+Accessed January 27. https://chisellabs.com/glossary/what-is-user/.

-[^etymolineUser]: Online Etymology Dictionary.
-2017.
-"User (n.)." https://www.etymonline.com/word/user.
+[^etymolineUser]: "User (n.)."
+Online Etymology Dictionary.
+Accessed January 27. https://www.etymonline.com/word/user.

 [^StackExchangeWhyCalledUsers]: Graf, Michael.
 2023.
 "Why were computer customers called "Users"?."
-StackExchange. https://retrocomputing.stackexchange.com/questions/15202/why-were-computer-customers-called-users.
+StackExchange.
+Accessed January 27.  https://retrocomputing.stackexchange.com/questions/15202/why-were-computer-customers-called-users.

 [^Indeed23WhatIsAnEndUser]: Indeed Editorial Team.
 2023.
 “What is an End User?
 Definition, Examples and Tips.”
-Indeed. https://www.indeed.com/career-advice/career-development/end-user.
+Indeed.
+Accessed January 27.  https://www.indeed.com/career-advice/career-development/end-user.

+[^BröhlMertensZiefleUsersMobile]: Bröhl, Christina, Mertens, Alexander, and Ziefle, Martina.
+2017.
+“How Do Users Interact with Mobile Devices?
+An Analysis of Handheld Positions for Different Technology Generations.”
+In: Zhou, J., Salvendy, G. (eds) Human Aspects of IT for the Aged Population.
+Applications, Services and Contexts.
+ITAP 2017.
+Lecture Notes in Computer Science(), Vol. 10298.
+Springer, Cham. https://doi.org/10.1007/978-3-319-58536-9_1.

-[^IntuitMailchimp24EndUser]: Intuit Mailchimp.
-2024.
-“End User.” https://mailchimp.com/marketing-glossary/end-user/.
+[^IntuitMailchimp24EndUser]: “End User.”
+Intuit Mailchimp.
+Accessed January 27.  https://mailchimp.com/marketing-glossary/end-user/.

 ## UX (User Experience)
 ### Definition